EDIorg/dataCleanr/README.md

 ## Usage

-Check out available functions and use cases at https://EDIorg.github.io/dataCleanr/
+Check out available functions and use cases at the [dataCleanr website.](https://EDIorg.github.io/dataCleanr/)

 ## Roadmap